littlepad/ogimage-checker/README.md

-# og:img checker
+# og:image checker

 The following information is displayed from the specified url.

-- og:img
+- og:image
 - title (not og:title)
 - url (not og:url)
 - description (not og:description)